 Relax by doing activities you enjoy.
 Try crossword or jigsaw puzzles, , cook healthy meals and freeze some for later, and seek out TV shows to watch that give you pleasure.
 Explore your library’s online offerings.

-For those who are not tech-savvy , it would be useful to learn the basics of using the internet and also learning to use online tools such as Facebook or zoom, so that they can get in touch virtually with friends and relatives if they are living alone.
+For those who are not tech-savvy, it would be useful to learn the basics of using the internet and also learn to use online tools such as Facebook or zoom, so that they can get in touch virtually with friends and relatives if they are living alone.

-5) How can the community play its part to care for the elderly who have little family/external support and live alone?
+5) How can the community play its part in caring for the elderly who have little family/external support and live alone?

-It is important for neighbours living in the same floor to look out for the vulnerable elderly living next to them.
-It is at times of crisis like this, do people need to get more empathetic and concerned about their fellow human beings.
-Neighbours can check on their well being on atleast twice a day basis, help them to get their groceries and also check on their physical health and get medical help if required.
+It is important for neighbours living on the same floor to look out for the vulnerable elderly living next to them.
+At times of crisis like this, do people need to get more empathetic and concerned about their fellow human beings?
+Neighbours can check on their well-being at least twice a day basis, help them to get their groceries and also check on their physical health and get medical help if required.

-There are also community agencies run by the governmentas well as NGO’swho have volunteers who can provide additional support to the elderly living along or with poor family support.
+There are also community agencies run by the government as well as NGO’s that have volunteers who can provide additional support to the elderly living alone or with poor family support.

-There are organisations which can provide meals delivered to their houses which will avoid the elderly leaving their houses unnecessarily .
+There are organisations which can provide meals delivered to their houses which will avoid the elderly from leaving their houses unnecessarily.